Car Accident Lawyer: Intentional Harm or Negligence?

 Road rage refers to aggressive driving used to intimidate or attempt to cause damage to another driver or vehicle as well as the feelings of anger or aggression that accompany those actions.
 If you or someone you know has been involved in a car accident that may have been motivated by road rage, contact a car accident lawyer for legal representation at Cochran, Kroll & Associates, P.C.

 Our personal injury lawyers are familiar with the intentional-acts doctrine and understand the legal challenges in establishing insurance coverage that can cause a car wreck and property damage.
 We can also help determine who is the at-fault party in a car crash.
 Contact us if you need to hire a car accident attorney.

 In Michigan, the concept of aggressive driving can apply to two statutes: Careless Driving (MCL 257.626b) and Reckless Driving (MCL 257.626).

 Careless driving consists of multiple hazardous violations, which include tailgating.
 The driver doesn’t need to show intent to damage property or injure a person to be charged with careless driving.

 Reckless driving is a willful disregard for the safety of individuals or property and is an intent crime.
 It is a misdemeanor punishable by imprisonment, a fine or both.

-Under the Michigan No-Fault Act (MCL 500.3101), an injured person is allowed to pursue a liability claim against another driver and your auto insurance company must pay benefits.
-It is also recommended you pursue a Third Party lawsuit against the at-fault driver because you may be entitled to restitution payments if the driver is convicted of criminal charges.
+Under the Michigan No-Fault Act (MCL 500.3101), an injured person is allowed to pursue a liability claim against another driver and your auto insurance carrier must pay benefits.
+It is also recommended that you pursue a Third Party lawsuit against the at-fault driver because you may be entitled to restitution payments if the driver is convicted of criminal charges.